conan/conan.github.io/_posts/2015-10-05-clojure-on-windows.md

 # Terminal setup

-The best solution is to install the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10), and to use it with [ConEmu](https://conemu.github.io/).
+The best solution is to install the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10), and to use it with the [Windows Terminal (Preview)](https://www.microsoft.com/en-us/p/windows-terminal-preview/9n0dx20hk701), which is still in beta but is already very good.
+Good alternatives can be found in [ConEmu](https://conemu.github.io/) (previously my terminal of choice) and [Hyper](https://hyper.is/).

 ## Windows Terminal (Preview)

-The Microsoft team have released a new [Windows Terminal](https://www.microsoft.com/en-gb/p/windows-terminal-preview/9n0dx20hk701) that supports tabs, resizing and lots of other nice things.
-It's usable but **not ready for primetime** (too many crashes, copy/paste isn't quite sane yet, etc.).
-I expect it'll be my preferred solution by the end of 2019.

-If you've already enabled WSL and installed a distro, it'll simply be available in the dropdown.
+The best thing is to install a WSL distro before installing Windows Terminal, and it'll simply be available in the dropdown; if not you can [add WSL to Windows Terminal manually](https://windowsloop.com/add-ubuntu-to-windows-terminal/).
 You can set the default by opening Settings and finding the `guid` of the profile corresponding to your distro (by looking at the `name` properties of the profiles) and pasting it in at the top under the `defaultProfile` property.

 If you want a background image (instead of using Acrylic, the Windows transparency feature) then put an image (`background.jpg`) in `%LOCALAPPDATA%\Packages\Microsoft.WindowsTerminal_8wekyb3d8bbwe\RoamingState` and update the relevant profile with this: